HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 * q1 -> d1, d2
 * q2 -> d3, d4, d5

-Assuming only d2,d3,d5 are relevant document given their corresponding query, and the document ranks are by model:
+Assuming only d2,d3,d5 are relevant document given their corresponding query, and the document ranks are by model [[Kyle Chung]][Introduction to Learning to Rank]:

 NDCG of q1: